UBOS-tech/UBOS-template-image-to-text-claude/README.md

   <h2>Key Features</h2>

   <h3>Image Upload</h3>
-  <p>The template features a user-friendly interface that allows users to upload images in popular formats such as JPEG, PNG, and others.
+  <p>The template features a user-friendly interface that allows users to upload images in popular formats such as JPEG, PNG, GIF, WEBP.
 The uploading process is straightforward and intuitive, ensuring a smooth user experience.</p>

   <h3>Text Extraction with Claude 3</h3>
   <p>At the heart of this template lies the powerful Claude 3 AI model, specifically designed for image analysis and text generation tasks.
 Claude 3 employs advanced computer vision and natural language processing techniques to accurately interpret the visual content and generate detailed textual descriptions.</p>